Emergency Dentistry

 Knocked Out Tooth

-Losing a tooth whether from a blow to the face or due to poor oral health is a serious matter.
-Keep the tooth in milk or in your mouth if possible, and head directly to Dr. Bahrโ€™s office.
+Losing a tooth, whether from a blow to the face or due to poor oral health, is a serious matter.
+Head directly to Dr. Bahr’s office for emergency care.
+Keep the tooth in milk or in your mouth if possible.
 If there is severe bleeding, consider visiting the emergency room instead.

 If you come to us within a couple of hours of your tooth getting lost or being knocked out, we may be able to place it back in the socket.
 If not, we have several restorative options available and can treat any underlying oral health conditions.